Kru-pal/Resume/README.md

     > *Note: If you don’t have Python installed, follow the instructions on the [Python website](https://www.python.org/downloads/) to install it first.*

 #### Create a New Pelican Project:
-1. Create a new folder where you want to keep your project (you can do this in your file explorer or by running `mkdir my-resume` in the command line).
+1. Create a new folder where you want to keep your project.
 2. Navigate into the folder using the command line:

     ```bash